 The art nouveau lined streets of Brussels are like none other in the world.
 The intimate and charming alleyways that encircle the city’s main centre are alive with art, culture and food.

-London is a city in a state of constant evolution and growth.
-Gentrification and development pose a number of threats to the city’s population but also contribute to creating exciting and lively neighborhoods.
+Gentrification and development pose a number of threats to London’s population but also contribute to creating exciting and lively neighborhoods.

 American gay bathhouses reached their peak in the 1970s.
 Long before smartphones and the internet, people had to step outside their front door to arrange a social or sexual encounter.

 Hong Kong is arguably the most exciting city on earth.
 The sprawling metropolis is known for its towering skyscrapers, the archipelago of bustling islands and green covered mountains.
 The city is the stomping ground of the world’s elite and it oozes wealth and luxury.